jkjan/jkjan.github.io/_posts/2019-11-17-first-post.md

 categories: jekyll update
 ---

-This is the first osting.
+This is the first posting.

 ```c++
 #include <iostream>